ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 During this project, we used ChatGPT to support our development.
 We were mindful about how we used it and tried to avoid using it for writing concrete code.
 Since we are not used to a program that does not only run locally, debugging was harder than our previous semesters.
 So we sometimes used LLM’s to help us find bugs, making the process a lot easier.

-When the weekly requirements were more open-ended, it was a good tool for interpretation and helping us get started..
+When the weekly requirements were more open-ended, it was a good tool for interpretation and to help us get started.
 Sometimes we also used it for specific code examples, primarily during testing, since we were also introduced to new ways of testing during this course.
 We found these uses of LLM’s very helpful and they definitely sped up our development, especially in instances where we were very stuck.

 \newpage